stella-systems/stellanow-sdk-typescript/README.md

 ### Configuring Queue Overflow Behavior

 The SDK implements configurable queue overflow strategies to handle network instability and varying data criticality requirements.
-By default, it uses a 100,000-message queue with `UNLIMITED` strategy.
+By default, it uses the `UNLIMITED` strategy, which allows the queue to grow without any size restrictions (the default `maxSize` parameter is ignored when using this strategy).

 #### Available Overflow Strategies

 The SDK provides four distinct approaches:

 1. **`UNLIMITED`** (default): Allows unlimited queue growth without any size restrictions.
+The `maxSize` parameter is ignored when using this strategy.
 The queue will continue to accept all messages regardless of memory consumption. **Warning**: This strategy can lead to unbounded memory usage.
 Monitor system resources carefully when using this option.
 The SDK will log a warning message at startup when using this strategy.

 2. **`DROP_OLDEST`**: Removes the earliest messages when capacity is exceeded.
 Suitable for real-time data where recent information matters most.